Ultimate Guide to Selling a Rental Property in Fort Collins

 What is the 50% rule in rental property?

 The 50% rule is a quick screening tool that assumes about half of gross rent may go to operating expenses, excluding the mortgage.
-It helps landlords estimate NOI fast, but actual Denver and Fort Collins expense patterns should always override the shortcut.
+It helps landlords estimate NOI fast, but actual Fort Collins expense patterns should always override the shortcut.

 How to avoid capital gains when selling rental property?

 You usually cannot legally avoid capital gains tax outright, but you may defer taxes through a 1031 exchange.
-Accurate basis tracking, selling expenses, and CPA guidance can also reduce taxable gain for Denver and Fort Collins properties.
+Accurate basis tracking, selling expenses, and CPA guidance can also reduce taxable gain for Fort Collins properties.

 What is the most common reason a property fails to sell?